John Maxwell (British Army officer): Post–1916

 In 1916 Maxwell was assigned to be General Officer Commanding, Northern Command, at York.
-He was promoted in June 1919 to full general and he retired in 1922.
-He died on 21 February 1929 and his memorial is in the crypt of York Minster.
+He was promoted in June 1919 to full general and he retired from the army in 1922.

+He died at the age of 69 on 21 February 1929 and his memorial is in the crypt of York Minster where his remains are buried.

 Personal life

 Maxwell married in 1892 Louisa Selina Bonynge, daughter of Charles Bonynge, and had one daughter.

 William Manchester's biography of Winston Churchill says Churchill's mother, the storied Jennie, Lady Randolph Churchill, who had many lovers, and Lady Maxwell each had affairs with the same British Army officer, Major Caryl John Ramsden, in Cairo, Egypt, in 1898.
 Jennie, who had been staying with Ramdsen in a hotel in Cairo, found him in bed with Lady Maxwell when she returned unexpectedly.
 Jennie immediately ended her relationship with Ramsden, to the amusement of one of the most famous of her lovers, the Prince of Wales, later King Edward VII.
 The Prince sent her a teasing note: "You had better have stuck to your old friends than gone on your Expedition to the Nile!
 Old friends are the best!"

 During his time in Egypt, Maxwell developed an interest in archaeology.
 He was a member of the Egypt Exploration Society, becoming its president after he retired from the army.
 Through the Society, Maxwell knew Lord Carnarvon and was an executor of his will.
 In this capacity, Maxwell advised Lady Carnarvon on taking on her late husband's concession to excavate Tutankhamun's tomb, and advised both her and Howard Carter on the management of various legal disputes with the Egyptian authorities.